oracle-livelabs/database/patch-me-if-you-can/lab5-in-place-patching/lab5-in-place-patching.md

-# Lab 5 - In-Place Patching
+# Lab 5: In-Place Patching

 ## Introduction
 The benefit of the out-of-place patching method is not only that the previous home is preserved for a potential fallback but it only allows much shorter downtime.
 In order to see the difference you could patch now the 19.18.0 home in-place.

-## Task 1 - Checks for in-place patching
+Estimated Time: 25 minutes

+### Objectives

+Patching an existing Oracle_Home

+### Prerequisites

+This lab assumes you have:

+- Connected to the lab

-Please switch to the other tab titled "__19.18.0 Home__",
+- Please switch to the other tab titled "__19.18.0 Home__",

 ![19.18 Tab](./images/19-18-home.png " ")

+## Task 1: Checks for in-place patching

 ### Step 1: Environment